 Otley Hall, Ipswich, Suffolk

-Grade I, C16 moated hall, still a family home, is a perfect example of unspoilt late medieval architecture.
-According to Farrer (Old Suffolk Houses, Vol. 6), the impressive great hall and linenfold parlour, which look out onto the rose garden, are unequalled in Suffolk.
+The ‘outstanding individual house’ in east Suffolk (Bettley & Pevsner, 2015).
+Grade I, C16 moated hall, still a family home, a perfect example of unspoilt late medieval architecture.
+According to Farrer (Old Suffolk Houses, Vol. 6), the impressive Great Hall and Linenfold Parlour, which look out onto the rose garden, are unequalled in Suffolk.

-A wealth of notable features includes a cross or screens passage, richly carved beams, superb linenfold panelling and 16th-century wall paintings celebrating the marriage in 1559 of Robert Gosnold III and Ursula Naunton.
+A wealth of notable features includes a cross or screens passage, richly carved beams, most beautiful and complete linenfold panelling and remarkable 16th-century wall paintings celebrating the marriage in 1559 of Robert Gosnold III and Ursula Naunton.
 Outside, the lofty chimneys, herringbone brickwork and vineleaf pargetting, magnificent today, give a tantalising glimpse of an even more glorious past.
-The ten acres of gardens were placed sixth in 50 top British gardens in The Independent.
+The ten acres of gardens, full of rich, dreamy atmosphere (Country Life, 2015) were placed sixth in 50 top British gardens in The Independent.

 The Gosnolds lived here for over 230 years from 1440 first as tenants, then as owners.
 Bartholomew Gosnold (1571-1607) voyaged to the New World, where in 1602 he discovered Cape Cod and Martha's Vineyard, which he named after his infant daughter.
 In 1607, 13 years before the Mayflower landed, he was the prime mover in the Virginia Company expedition that founded the Jamestown colony.
 This was the first permanent English-speaking settlement in America.
 It has been said that the two voyages were planned at the hearthside of Otley Hall.